zkan/30DaysOfStreamlit/README.md

 * [Day 26](day-26) - How to use API by building the Bored API app
 * [Day 27](day-27) - Build a draggable and resizable dashboard with Streamlit Elements
 * [Day 28](day-28) - streamlit-shap
+* [Day 29](day-29) - How to make a zero-shot learning text classifier using Hugging Face and Streamlit